Museum Docents Love to Talk About Art

 - Attend museum symposia and lectures for free

-- Participate in the Docent Book Group, the Docent Executive Committee and various other committees
+- Participation in the Docent Book Club, the Docent Executive Committee, and various committees

-- Enjoy group trips to museums in Maryland, DC and, Pennsylvania
+- Opportunity to take group trips to museums in Maryland, DC and, Pennsylvania.